Lewisham station: Services

 Lewisham is the southern terminus of the DLR, the previous station being Elverson Road.
-It is on the boundary of Travelcard Zone 2 and Zone 3 and is a major transport hub, with many buses passing through or terminating here.
+It is on the boundary of London fare zone 2 and 3 and is a major transport hub, with many buses passing through or terminating here.

 During infrastructure works on the Greenwich Line, Thameslink services are normally diverted through Lewisham, giving it a temporary link to Luton in the north and Rainham in the east.